Trump team preps to dominate debate despite his absence

 Donald Trump Jr. announced Monday that he and Kimberly Guilfoyle, who previously worked on Trump’s 2020 campaign, would be in Milwaukee.

-A source said Rep. Mike Waltz (R-Fla.) would be in attendance and that Rep. Byron Donalds (R-Fla.) may also be there.
-Both men have backed Trump in the 2024 race, and Donalds in particular has sparred at times with members of DeSantis’ team.
+A source said Rep. Mike Waltz (R-Fla.) would be in attendance, and Rep. Byron Donalds (R-Fla.) will also be there.
+Both men have backed Trump in the 2024 race, and Donalds in particular has sparred at times with members of DeSantis’s team.

 “I think Trump not being there, while his opponents will try to make it reflect badly on Trump, they all look really small for being there,” said one former Trump White House official.
 “It almost makes it look like a junior varsity debate without Trump being there.”